Chemical finishing of textiles

 Chemical finishing of textiles refers to the process of applying and treating textiles with a variety of chemicals in order to achieve desired functional and aesthetic properties.
-Chemical finishing of textiles is a part of the textile finishing process where the emphasis is on chemical substances instead of mechanical finishing.
-Chemical finishing in textiles also known as wet finishing.
-Chemical finishing adds properties to the treated textiles.
-Softening of textiles, durable water repellancy and wrinkle free fabric finishes are examples of chemical finishing.
+Textile finishing is the process by which these chemical applications, along with mechanical finishing treatments, convert woven or knitted cloth into usable material.
+Chemical finishing imparts a wide variety of properties such as waterproofing, wrinkle-resistance, and lasting sheen, among many others, to textiles according to the intended function of the final product.

 Finish

 Textile finishing is the process of converting the loom state or raw goods into a useful product, which can be done mechanically or chemically.
 Finishing is a broad term that refers to a variety of physical and chemical techniques and treatments that finish one stage of textile production while also preparing for the next.
 Textile finishing can include aspects like improving surface feel, aesthetic enhancement, and adding advanced chemical finishes.
 A finish is any process that transforms unfinished products into finished products.
 This includes mechanical finishing and chemical applications which alter the composition of treated textiles (fiber, yarn or fabric.)